haskell/cabal/Cabal/doc/cabal-package.rst

     The version of the Cabal specification that this package description uses.
 The Cabal specification does slowly evolve (see also :ref:`spec-history`), introducing new features and
     occasionally changing the meaning of existing features.
-By specifying which version of the specification you are using it enables programs which process the package description to know what syntax to expect and what each part means.
+    Specifying which version of the specification you are using enables programs which process the package description to know what syntax to expect and what each part means.